Administration

 Hint

-Please note that changing the symbol colors will affect all diagrams in all stages.
+Please note that changing symbol colors will affect all diagrams in all stages.

-To import or export your symbol type colors, open the Method tile and navigate to the Symbol types tab.
-In the right sidebar, you will find the respective options.
+To import or export symbol type colors, open the Method tile and go to the Symbol types tab.
+In the right sidebar, you will see the Options for Importing and Exporting symbol types.

 Import:

-If you have edited your symbol type color settings externally or want to re-upload and use previous versions, select the Import option.
+If you have edited your color settings for symbol types externally or want to re-upload and use previous versions, select the Import option in the right sidebar.

 Select a JSON file and click on the Mass application option to apply the color settings.